ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ### 3. Strengths of Transformers

 #### a) **Parallel Processing**
-- Unlike RNNs, Transformers process all elements of a sequence simultaneously, greatly improving training speed and scalability.
+- :zap: Unlike RNNs, Transformers process all elements of a sequence simultaneously, greatly improving training speed and scalability.

 #### b) **Long-Range Context Understanding**
-- The self-attention mechanism enables Transformers to capture dependencies between elements regardless of their distance in the sequence, which is critical for tasks like document understanding or summarization.
+- :satellite: The self-attention mechanism enables Transformers to capture dependencies between elements regardless of their distance in the sequence, which is critical for tasks like document understanding or summarization.

 #### c) **Flexibility Across Data Modalities**
-- Originally designed for NLP, Transformers have been adapted for images, audio, video, and multi-modal tasks.
+- :universal_access: Originally designed for NLP, Transformers have been adapted for images, audio, video, and multi-modal tasks.

 #### d) **Scalability**
-- Transformers excel in large-scale training scenarios, such as pretraining on massive datasets and fine-tuning for specific tasks.
+- :chart_with_upwards_trend: Transformers excel in large-scale training scenarios, such as pretraining on massive datasets and fine-tuning for specific tasks.

 #### e) **Transfer Learning**
-- Pretrained Transformers like BERT, GPT, and T5 enable transfer learning, where a model trained on a large corpus is fine-tuned for a specific task with minimal data.
+- :recycle: Pretrained Transformers like BERT, GPT, and T5 enable transfer learning, where a model trained on a large corpus is fine-tuned for a specific task with minimal data.

 ---